 Also, having data easily accessible in any moment on smartphones and tablets meant that their field technicians were always able to know which are the places to be surveyed or to consult the project database and search for information about the owners or past irregularities of each area surveyed.

 To sum it up, the Socioambiental team recommended using GIS Cloud for these 3 key features:

 1. Faster, more efficient and better organization of the data collection process

 2. Ability to follow up and share geospatial information with clients in real time

-3. Systematization of the existing data collection process that also helped in drastically reducing a possibility of errors in the process of data digitization.
+3. Systematization of the existing data collection process that helped to drastically reduce errors in the data digitization process.

 Interested in trying out GIS Cloud solution for creating a more efficient workflow?
 Sign up here.